-One of the most popular recipes on the blog, my low-carb, gluten-free lasagna is a perfect meal to serve to friends and family.
-Make it without dairy for a paleo & Whole30 version.
+One of the most popular recipes on the blog, my low-carb, gluten-free, paleo lasagna is a perfect meal to serve to friends and family.
+Make it with or without dairy.

-This low-carb and gluten-free lasagna is a show-stopping dish.
+This low-carb, gluten-free and paleo-friendly lasagna is a show-stopping dish.
 It’s a perfect meal for a dinner party, family supper, and even fussy kids will love it.
 It’s so yummy, hearty and filling, that nobody will notice the lack of pasta.

 Speaking of pasta, I don’t think I can technically call this a lasagna as it’s missing the actual lasagna pasta sheets but it still retains the traditional shape, layers, colours and flavours.